lei-geng/smartCar/README.md

 # smartCar
-The smart car is a highly computerized automobile featuring ubiquitous computing, intuitive human-computer interaction and an open application platform.
+The smart car is a highly computerized automobile featuring ubiquitous computing, intuitive human-computer interaction, and an open application platform.
 Here, we propose an advanced Smart Car demonstration platform with a transparent windshield display and various motion sensors where drivers can manipulate a variety of car-appropriate applications in augmented reality.
 Similar to smartphones, drivers can customize their Smart Car through free downloads of car-appropriate applications according to their wants and needs.